Committees > Presidium

 Prof. Durst was elected Fellow of the International Union of Pure and Applied Chemistry (IUPAC) and Fellow of the European Academy of Sciences (EurASc) in 2002.

-Prof. Richard A. Durst has served as Member of the Presidium of the European Academy of Sciences across two mandates: March 2015 – February 2019; March 2019 – February 2023, extended until April 2024 due to the COVID-19 pandemic (in accordance with the EurASc Bylaws).
+Prof. Richard A. Durst has served as Member of the Presidium of the European Academy of Sciences from: March 2015 – February 2019; March 2019 – February 2023, extended until April 2024 due to the COVID-19 pandemic (in accordance with the EurASc Bylaws), and final mandate from November 2025 – October 2029.